AndersenLab/VCF-kit/README.md

 vcf-toolbox
 ===========

 A package for graphing, QC, and comparing variant data from VCF files.
-Uses bcftools.
+Uses bcftools (a lot).

+The philosophy behind vcf-toolbox is simple: It allows you to be able to quickly explore variant data, examining variables, comparing them with one another, or examining things like concordance or ts/tv ratios across a variable.
+When plotting, the program uses the variable type to determine an appropriate plot.

+Beyond exploratory analysis though, I wanted to enable users to tweak and modify the plots so that they'd be usable within publications.
+To this end, the program works by generating a folder and propagating it with the raw data, R code, and plots.

+This allows the user to go back modify or extend upon a given analysis.

 ### Planned Options